matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `:bd` will close the active buffer.
 1. `:bp`, `:bn` switch between buffers.
 1. `:buffers` will list all buffers currently in memory.
+1. `:b` will go to the specific buffer, using a buffer number or a partial filename
+1. `:b#` will go the the alternate buffer (probably the previous one)

 ## Windows
 1. `ctrl+w v` will vertically split, opening a new window, duplicating the current file.